 The league's origins come from the aftermath of the "Super League war" of the 1990s, a corporate dispute between the long-standing Australian Rugby League(ARL), which consisted of the New South Wales Rugby League (NSWRL) and the Queensland Rugby League (QRL) and the newly formed Super League of Australia, the former trying to prevent the latter's existence in order to keep its league's recognition of being the top-flight rugby league, as well as broadcasting rights.
 After snatching up enough teams that were unhappy with the ARL's administration, the Super League ran its premiership parallel to the ARL's season in 1997.
 At the end of the Super League season, both sides were able to reach an agreement in December, and the two leagues merged to form the NRL.

 The regular season begins in autumn and ends in spring.
 At the end of the season, the team at the top of the table is given a minor premiership.
 After the regular season is the Finals, in which the top eight teams compete in a number of knockout and sudden-death games between the top eight teams over four weeks in August and September, until only two teams remain.
-The remaining teams then compete in what is the premiership-deciding game, the NRL Grand Final, one of Australia's most popular sporting events and, despite what people might say, one of the largest attended club championship events in the world.
+The remaining teams then compete in what is the premiership-deciding game, the NRL Grand Final, one of Australia's most popular sporting events and one of the largest attended club championship events in the world.

-NRL Teams: There are 16 teams in the current league, 15 from Australia, 1 from New Zealand.
+NRL Teams: As of 2023, there are 17 teams in the current league, 16 from Australia, 1 from New Zealand.

 - The Brisbane Broncos